The University of Liverpool - investing in knowledge

 Novel Photochemical Approach to Cancer Therapy Using Gold Nanoparticles

 At higher irradiation intensities or after prolonged irradiation of endocytosed gold nanoparticles, cell death occurs.
-This opens the direct potential of selective cancer treatment, since preferential uptake of nanoparticles by cancer cells can be achieved by binding of antibody conjugated nanoparticles to malignant cells overexpressing certain biomarkers.
+This opens the potential of selective cancer treatment, since preferential uptake of nanoparticles by cancer cells can be achieved by binding of antibody conjugated nanoparticles to malignant cells overexpressing certain biomarkers.
 Previously, the mechanism of interaction of irradiated nanoparticles with cells had been ascribed to local heating, which would affect all tissue in the irradiated area and thus limit the specific targeting capability of nanoparticles.
-However, we were able to show that irradiation of entocytosed gold nanoparticles leads to cell death under conditions where only minor heating occurs [27].
-This suggests a photochemical effect which is expected to be limited to cells containing nanoparticles, so that much higher selectivity of cell killing should be achievable.
+However, we were able to show that irradiation of entocytosed gold nanoparticles can lead to cell death even under conditions where only minor heating occurs [27, 42].
+This suggests the presence of a photochemical effect which is expected to be limited to cells containing nanoparticles, so that much higher selectivity of cell killing should be achievable.
+The differentiation between photothermal or photodynamic pathways can be achieved by altering nanoparticle numbers and location and/or irradiation conditions [42].
 In fact, we have been able to show that irradiation of gold nanoparticles with cw-laser light leads to the formation of detectable amounts of singlet oxygen, although the quantum yield is significantly smaller than for irradiation with pulsed laser light [36].
-We are currently investigating this effect in more detail, including the use of gold nanorods which would allow using NIR light with much larger penetration depth (“biological window”).
 In this context, we have also carefully characterised the detection sensitivity of commonly used singlet oxygen probes in aqueous environments [40].

 Peptide Ligand Shells on Gold Nanoparticles